Ogury/ogury-google-adapter-spm/README.md

-# ogury-sdk-spm
+# ogury-google-adapter-spm
-Welcome to the Swift Package Manager repository for iOS Ogury Sdk
+Welcome to the Swift Package Manager repository for iOS Ogury AdMob Custom Events adapter

 ## Installation

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

 ### Directly from Xcode
-This is the recommend method when you integrate OgurySdk with SPM right into your app.
+This is the recommend method when you integrate Ogury Sdks with SPM right into your app.

 1. Open File > Add Package Dependency right from Xcode's [file menu](https://developer.apple.com/documentation/xcode/adding-package-dependencies-to-your-app#Add-a-package-dependency)
-2. In the search field, enter `https://github.com/Ogury/ogury-sdk-spm.git`
+2. In the search field, enter `https://github.com/Ogury/ogury-google-adapter-spm`
 3. We recommend that you always use the latest version
 4. Be sure to target your app's target when validating the Sdk dependency